 Cooling it in the pan is important because it allows the cake to become firm enough so it can be easily removed.
 Because the cake is quite moist and soft right after cooking, you want to allow for about 10 minutes of cooling time in the pan on a wire rack.
 This way, the dessert will not break apart.

 Also, it is important to check on the cake while it is cooling.
 Because even after removing from the oven it will still continue to cook in the pan.
 Therefore, once it becomes firm enough, invert the pan and remove it.
-This way you will avoid it to be damp and stick to it.
+This way you will avoid it being damp and stick to it.

 Can I Make Patriotic Bundt Cake Ahead of Time?